DX Heroes logo

 Cursor IDE - code suggestions

-To accept the draft code.
-Cursor keeps track of what you are creating and tries to suggest other items.
-If you import a function into a file, for example, it tries to look for lines where the code can be used.
+Use it to accept a suggested piece of code.
+Cursor tracks what you are writing and tries to suggest what comes next.
+When you import a function into a file, for example, it looks for the lines where that code can be used.

 Chat (command+L)

 Here you can talk to Cursor about your files.
-You can add one, more or even a whole folder.
-So if the changes affect multiple files, Cursor will have better context and can advise you better.
+You can add one file, several, or even a whole folder.
+When the changes touch several files, Cursor has better context and can give you better advice.

-You have a choice of 3 chat modes: Agent, Ask, and Manual.
+You have a choice of three chat modes: Agent, Ask, and Manual.

-• Agent = changes the code according to the prompt and saves the changes.
+• Agent changes the code according to your prompt and saves the changes.
+(Not sure what an agent is?
+See What's an Agent?.)

-• Ask = you can ask questions about your code, but it won't make changes.
+• Ask answers questions about your code but makes no changes.

-• Manual = suggests changes, but you decide which ones you want to implement.
+• Manual suggests changes, and you decide which ones to apply.

 Edit (command+K)